New Zealand · tool

 Health & Safety

-- Insect repellentSandflies can be prevalent, particularly near water and during warmer months.
+- Insect RepellentSandflies can be prevalent, especially near water and in damper areas.

 Destination-specific tips

-- •Tap water is safe and delicious to drink throughout New Zealand; carry a reusable bottle.
+- •Tap water is safe to drink throughout New Zealand.

-- •While credit cards are widely accepted, carrying some New Zealand Dollars (NZD) is advisable for smaller vendors or remote areas.
+- •While credit cards are widely accepted, having some cash can be useful for smaller vendors or remote areas.

 Plan the rest of your Queenstown trip